Our new favorite rice bowl for summer!

 Teriyaki Salmon Rice Bowls are loaded with juicy mango, cucumber, avocado, fresh mint and cilantro on a bed of coconut rice and then finished with a spicy sriracha sauce.

-Teriyaki salmon bowls are filled with coconut milk, mangoes, and sriracha mayo.
+Teriyaki rice bowls with salmon bites are filled with coconut milk rice, mangoes, and sriracha mayo.

 Prep 30 minutes